MocaLib2 Documentation

 |---|---|---|

-| AdMobModule | MOCALIB_USE_ADMOB_MODULE |
+| AdMobModule | MOCALIB2_USE_ADMOB_MODULE |

-Google AdMob — Banner, Interstitial, Rewarded |
+Google AdMob — Banner, Interstitial, Rewarded.
+Enable only one ad module per project. |

-| AdjustModule | MOCALIB_USE_ADJUST_MODULE |
+| AdjustModule | MOCALIB2_USE_ADJUST_MODULE |

-Adjust — Attribution, events, ad revenue, purchase validation |
+Adjust — Attribution, events, ad revenue, purchase validation.
+Enable only one attribution module per project. |

-| AppLovinModule | MOCALIB_USE_APPLOVIN_MODULE |
+| AppLovinModule | MOCALIB2_USE_APPLOVIN_MODULE |

-AppLovin MAX — Banner, Interstitial, Rewarded |
+AppLovin MAX — Banner, Interstitial, Rewarded.
+Enable only one ad module per project. |

-| AppsFlyerModule | MOCALIB_USE_APPSFLYER_MODULE |
+| AppsFlyerModule | MOCALIB2_USE_APPSFLYER_MODULE |

-AppsFlyer — Attribution, events, ad revenue, purchase validation |
+AppsFlyer — Attribution, events, ad revenue, purchase validation.
+Enable only one attribution module per project. |

-| ByteBrewModule | MOCALIB_USE_BYTEBREW_MODULE |
+| ByteBrewModule | MOCALIB2_USE_BYTEBREW_MODULE |

 ByteBrew — Custom events, user properties, purchases |

-| CommonModule | (always on) | iOS ATT request; call before any SDK init |
+| ConsentModule | (always on) | iOS ATT consent; await before any SDK init.
+Forwards the outcome to Meta Audience Network when FacebookModule is enabled |

-| FacebookModule | MOCALIB_USE_FACEBOOK_MODULE |
+| FacebookModule | MOCALIB2_USE_FACEBOOK_MODULE |

 Facebook SDK init and app activation |

-| FirebaseInAppMessagingModule | MOCALIB_USE_FIREBASEINAPMESSAGING_MODULE |
+| FirebaseInAppMessagingModule | MOCALIB2_USE_FIREBASEINAPMESSAGING_MODULE |

 Firebase — Native FIAM campaigns with local media caching |

-| FirestoreLeaderboardModule | MOCALIB_USE_FIREBASE_LEADERBOARD_MODULE |
+| FirestoreLeaderboardModule | MOCALIB2_USE_FIREBASE_LEADERBOARD_MODULE |

 Firestore leaderboards with server-side rank calculation |

-| FirestorePlayerProfileModule | MOCALIB_USE_FIREBASE_LEADERBOARD_MODULE |
+| FirestorePlayerProfileModule | MOCALIB2_USE_FIREBASE_LEADERBOARD_MODULE |

 Firestore-backed player profile with anonymous auth |

-| GameAnalyticsModule | MOCALIB_USE_GAMEANALYTICS_MODULE |
+| GameAnalyticsModule | MOCALIB2_USE_GAMEANALYTICS_MODULE |

 GameAnalytics — Design events, resource economy tracking |

-| IAPModule | MOCALIB_USE_IAP_MODULE |
+| IAPModule | MOCALIB2_USE_IAP_MODULE |

 Unity IAP v5 purchase flow (event-driven StoreController) with optional server validation |

-| NetworkModule | (always on) | On-demand connectivity check and background polling |
+On-demand connectivity check and background polling.
+Required by IAPModule. |

-| RatingModule | MOCALIB_USE_RATING_MODULE |
+| RatingModule | MOCALIB2_USE_RATING_MODULE |

 Native in-app review / store rating prompt |

-| ServerTimeModule | MOCALIB_USE_SERVERTIME_MODULE |
+| ServerTimeModule | MOCALIB2_USE_SERVERTIME_MODULE |

 Authoritative UTC time from Titipi server |

-| UtilityModule | (always on) | Logging helpers, platform info, version, locale, IAP receipt parsing |
+| UtilityModule | (always on) | Logging helpers, platform info, version, locale, device tier, IAP receipt parsing |

 Special Feature Flags